Github Wiki 📖

 - On approval, merge the documentation branch to development.

-- On the CI, it will automatically publish to the Github Wiki via Github Action.
-We can find more information about the Github Action used here.
+- Configure the CI so that it automatically publishes the documentation to the Github Wiki via a Github Action.
+Find more information about this step here.

 Reviewing documentation is similar to regular pull requests.
 There are other guidelines we should follow to meet standards.